 American Lappet Moth

 The American Lappet Moth has a wingspan of 2.5 to 5 cm.
-The colouring of the forewing can be from reddish to light brown and marked with white and violet.
+The colouring of the forewing can range from reddish to light brown and is marked with white and violet.
 Both their wings have white scalloping on the outer edges.
-They look strange when at rest as the forewings are folded over the abdomen and the hind wings protrude out.
+They look strange when at rest as the forewings are folded over the abdomen, and the hind wings protrude out.

 American Lappet Caterpillar, Vancouver Island, BC